Creative Arts

 3D Art

-In this course students will be exploring sculpture in the round or relief.
-They will use their understanding of the elements of art and principles of design to create sculptural works of art.
-Media to be explored include, but are not limited to: wire, cardboard, paper, clay (ceramics),mosaics, wood, natural, and found objects.
+In this three-dimensional Visual Arts class, students will be working with various materials to create artworks to further their understanding and manipulation of the elements of art and principles of design.
+Media to be explored include but are not limited to: wire, cardboard, paper, clay (ceramics), wood, natural, and found objects.

-FISW TV has a space in the schedule!
-This course will be dedicated to developing the newscasting, journalism and media production skills in those students who are interested in being on the FISW TV News team, responsible for the collaborative production of the Day H student newscast
+This course will be dedicated to developing the newscasting, journalism and media production skills in those students who are interested in being on the FISW Media Team, as well as being responsible for the collaborative production of an Assembly Day Student Newscast..

 Technical focus will be on advanced camera techniques and digital editing.
 Content includes interviewing techniques, script-writing, storyboarding, scheduling, producing, directing, and creatively splicing video shorts.
 Other areas for exploration will include advanced lighting and sound techniques, as well as live-stream recording and editing.